Klagarge/BachelorThesis-OTSecurity/04-resources/poster/poster.typ

     }, width: 75%)]

-    To protect against this attack, the system should integrate a security in the message, like rolling code or an encrypted counter with a private key.
+    To protect against this attack, the system should integrate a security in the message, like rolling codes or an encrypted counter with a private key.

     // ---------
     // - STACK -